 Best Seats – Left-Hand Side Rear

-The first leg is the longest leg f the flight.
-It is actually one of the most direct sectors and pretty much leaves Las Vegas, after flying part way up the strip, to the East, and then almost directly towards the Grand Canyon.
+The first leg is the longest leg of the flight.
+It is actually one of the most direct sectors and pretty much leaves Las Vegas, after flying partway up the strip, to the East, and then almost directly towards the Grand Canyon.

 You fly out over Lake Las Vegas and the Lava Butte, then across Lake mead towards the incredible Hoover Dam.
 At this point, the Pilot does some impressive S-Turns and gives both sides of the helicopter great views of the Dam.

 From here it is a pretty long and tedious flight over bleak and barren terrain.
 It has its own unique charm and as you approach the canyon things start getting steeper and there are a few fun low passes of small mountain ridges.
 As you approach the CAnyon you pass the old Pearce Ferry Airport and then finally up towards the Grand Canyon West Center and the Skywalk.
 The views now are pretty stunning especially on the Sun Dancer as the light starts to color up.